 A magnet produces a magnetic field around itself.

-The magnetic field applies magnetic force and attracts the paper clips.
+The magnetic field applies magnetic force and can attract the paper clips.

-Even when you put an object, and in this case your hand, between the magnet and the paper clips, the magnetic field still exists.
+Even if you put your hand between the magnet and the paper clips, the magnetic field still exists.

 But in the presence of a strong magnetic field, the magnetic force can counter and even exceed the gravitational force, pulling the paper clips upward.

 As a result, the paper clips are more attracted to the magnet than to the Earth.